 No prior medical knowledge or experience of health research is required, just enthusiasm for the role and a desire to get involved.

 What you contribute as a volunteer Patient Research Ambassador can be shaped around your interests, skills and time that you can offer.
 Some of our volunteers commit to regular activities whereas others may volunteer as opportunities arise.

-For more information on how to get involved in NHS, public health and social care research please visit the NIHR website here.
-The newly launched Centre for Engagement and Dissemination brings together its activities in patient and public involvement, engagement and participation with its strengths in research dissemination.
+For more information on how to get involved in NHS, public health and social care research please visit the NIHR Centre for Engagement and Dissemination which brings together its activities in patient and public involvement, engagement and participation with its strengths in research dissemination.